 While the Petition was pending, the Trial Court rendered its Decision dated April 4, 2018.
-In the Decision, the Trial Court ordered the Parent Company to pay the Agustin family the amount of \$\mathbb{P}\$50.0 million with legal interest of 6.0% from the filing of the case until full payment only.
+In the Decision, the Trial Court ordered the Parent Company to pay the Agustin family the amount of \$\text{P}50.0\$ million with legal interest of 6.0% from the filing of the case until full payment only.